Trump Promises ‘America First’ in Defiant and Divisive Inaugural Speech

 Israel offered Trump a warm welcome.
 “A true friend of Israel will enter the White House today,” said Israel’s U.N. envoy, Danny Danon.

 Britain and others offered perfunctory congratulations.
-“Look forward to continuing strong U.S.-UK bond,” British Foreign Secretary Boris Johnson wrote in a tweet to Trump.
+“Look forward to continuing strong UK – US bond,” British Foreign Secretary Boris Johnson wrote in a tweet to Trump.

 The head of NATO reminded Trump of the alliance’s importance.
 NATO’s “strength is as good for the United States as it is for Europe,” Secretary-General Jens Stoltenberg said in a statement released shortly after Trump’s inauguration on Friday.

-Newspaper headlines around the globe reflected the anxiety about where President Trump will lead the United States, from a possible shakeup of NATO to a reversal on climate commitments and a potential trade war with China.
+Newspaper headlines around the globe reflected the anxiety about where President Trump will lead the United States, from a possible shake-up of NATO to a reversal on climate commitments and a potential trade war with China.

-“Take a deep breath, this is really happening,” the Buenos Aires Herald proclaimed.
-“We Have No Idea What This Guy is Gonna Do,” fretted a headline in Britain’s Guardian.
+“Take a deep breath, this is really happening,” the Buenos Aires Herald proclaimed. “‘We have no idea what this guy’s gonna do,'” fretted a headline in Britain’s Guardian newspaper.

 In Moscow, Putin couldn’t find time to watch the ceremony, his spokesman said, but will read about it in the news.

-Alexey Pushkov, the head of the foreign policy committee in the lower Duma, called Trump’s swearing in a momentous occasion. “Аfter Mr.Trump inauguration his meeting with President Putin will be the most important event in world politics,” he tweeted.
+Alexey Pushkov, the head of the foreign-policy committee in the lower house of the Russian parliament, called Trump’s swearing-in a momentous occasion.
+“After Mr.Trump inauguration his meeting with President Putin will be the most important event in world politics,” he tweeted.
 “A defining moment in history.”

 Former Presidents Jimmy Carter, George W. Bush, and Bill Clinton attended the ceremony, in keeping with tradition.
-Hillary Clinton, who Trump defeated in his upset November election victory, also was on hand, wearing an elegant white pantsuit and smiling, despite the angry tone of the campaign, in which Trump had called for her to be locked up in prison.
+Hillary Clinton, whom Trump defeated in his upset November election victory, also was on hand, wearing an elegant white pantsuit and smiling, despite the angry tone of the campaign, in which Trump had called for her to be locked up in prison.

-Senate Minority Leader Chuck Schumer said Friday that his Democratic caucus would not stand in the way of confirming the first two of Trump’s cabinet picks later Friday: retired Marine Gen. James Mattis as defense secretary, and retired Marine Gen. John Kelly as homeland security secretary.
+Senate Minority Leader Chuck Schumer said Friday that his Democratic caucus would not stand in the way of confirming the first two of Trump’s cabinet picks later Friday: retired Marine Gen. James Mattis as defense secretary and retired Marine Gen. John Kelly as homeland security secretary.

-The failure to fill other key jobs — including senior deputy posts — at the White House, State, Defense and Homeland Security departments has raised fears in Congress that the Trump administration could be blindsided by adversaries or unexpected crises.
-As a result, Trump’s spokesman Sean Spicer said Thursday that about 50 officials from the former Obama administration would be asked to stay on temporarily due to the crucial nature of their jobs.
+The failure to fill other key jobs — including senior deputy posts — at the White House, State, Defense, and Homeland Security departments has raised fears in Congress that the Trump administration could be blindsided by adversaries or unexpected crises.
+As a result, Trump spokesman Sean Spicer said Thursday that about 50 officials from the former Obama administration would be asked to stay on temporarily due to the crucial nature of their jobs.

-Trump’s populist appeals to put “America First” echoed the same slogan that first appeared at the outbreak of World War II, with isolationists arguing against America entering the conflict in Europe.
-That movement was tinged with anti-semitic overtones, including from its chief spokesman, the famed aviator Charles Lindbergh.
+Trump’s populist appeals to put “America first” echoed the same slogan that appeared at the outbreak of World War II, with isolationists arguing against America entering the conflict in Europe.
+That movement was tinged with anti-Semitic overtones, including from its chief spokesman, the famed aviator Charles Lindbergh.

-With Trump’s antipathy to free trade, his skepticism of traditional alliances, and his affinity for Russian President Vladimir Putin, many around the world began looking to German Chancellor Angela Merkel to defend the post-World War II liberal order — a role typically played by an American president.
+With Trump’s antipathy to free trade, his skepticism of traditional alliances, and his affinity for Putin, many around the world began looking to German Chancellor Angela Merkel to defend the post-World War II liberal order — a role typically played by an American president.

 Merkel was the last foreign leader that Obama spoke to in his final hours in office.
-In a phone call on Thursday, Obama and Merkel agreed that “close cooperation between Washington and Berlin and between the United States and Europe are essential to ensuring a sturdy trans-Atlantic bond, a rules-based international order, and the defense of values that have done so much to advance human progress in our countries and around the world,” the White House said in a statement.
+In a phone call Thursday, Obama and Merkel agreed that “close cooperation between Washington and Berlin and between the United States and Europe are essential to ensuring a sturdy trans-Atlantic bond, a rules-based international order, and the defense of values that have done so much to advance human progress in our countries and around the world,” the White House said in a statement.

-Obama “noted that it was fitting that his final call with a foreign leader was with Chancellor Merkel, and he wished her the very best going forward.”
+Obama noted that “it was fitting that his final call with a foreign leader was with Chancellor Merkel, and he wished her the very best going forward.”

 Molly O’Toole, Robbie Gramer, Emily Tamkin, Ruby Mellen, Kavitha Surana, and Colum Lynch contributed to this article.